Are you wondering how to earn miles and points for award travel?

 If you’re worried about keeping track, one method is to deduct your credit card charges from your checking account as you go.
 This way your checking account shows the amount of money you will have once you pay your credit card bill at the end of the billing cycle.

-Even though it may not seem like a lot, the money you spend on your morning coffee, a bottle of Gatorade, or greeting card add up over the long term and so will the miles and points you earn.
+Even though it may not seem like a lot, the money you spend on your morning coffee, a bottle of Gatorade, or a greeting card adds up over the long term and so will the miles and points you earn.

 2. Take advantage of credit card bonus categories.

-Most travel rewards credit cards offer additional miles and points earning for spending in particular categories.
+Most travel rewards credit cards offer additional miles and points earnings for spending in particular categories.
 Do you know what bonus categories your credit card has?

-If your credit card gives 6x the points for gas, like the Hilton Honors Surpass, use it for all your gas purchases.
+If your credit card gives 5x the points for gas, like the Hilton Honors Credit Card from American Express, use it for all your gas purchases.

-Chase Freedom has rotating bonus categories typically including 5% cashback/5x the points for supermarket spending.
-When that bonus comes around, use the Freedom card for all your grocery purchases.
+If and when that grocery bonus comes around, use the Freedom Flex card for all your grocery purchases.

 Think outside of the box on this one, too.
-If a credit card gives you 5x the points at grocery stores or hardware stores, for example, remember these stores often have gift card kiosks.
+If a credit card gives you 5x the points at grocery stores or hardware stores, for example, remember these stores often sell things outside of their niche.
+For example, there are cleaning products at home depot.

-You can buy gift cards for a wide range of stores and even restaurants.
+You can also buy gift cards for a wide range of stores and even restaurants at some of these stores.
 Then, use them for your own purchases or give them as gifts.
 You can even use purchased gift cards to make purchases within shopping portals to earn even more miles and points.

 3. Use shopping portals to maximize your purchases.